R v Comeau: Background

 While s.
-121 of the Constitution Act, 1867 declares that "All Articles of the Growth, Produce, or Manufacture of any one of the Provinces shall... be admitted free into each of the other Provinces," Canadian jurisprudence has rarely been given in the matter and, since the Gold Seal case in 1921 held that it was strictly restricted to the imposition of customs duties, the provision had been effectively been treated as a dead letter.
+121 of the Constitution Act, 1867 declares that "All Articles of the Growth, Produce, or Manufacture of any one of the Provinces shall... be admitted free into each of the other Provinces," Canadian jurisprudence has rarely been given in the matter and, since the Gold Seal case in 1921 held that it was strictly restricted to the imposition of customs duties, the provision had been effectively been treated as a dead letter law.
 This has led to both levels of government feeling free to impose a series of non-tariff barriers on trade between the provinces.

 There has, however, been subsequent debate as to whether Gold Seal was rightly decided and whether it would pass scrutiny under current Canadian constitutional law jurisprudence.

-The case at hand
+Facts of the case

-In 2012, Comeau crossed the border to go to Pointe-à-la-Croix, Quebec from his home in Tracadie, New Brunswick to pick up some beer at a store on the Listuguj Mi'gmaq First Nation priced cheaper than what he could obtain in his home province.
+In 2012, Gérard Comeau travelled from his home in Tracadie, New Brunswick to Pointe-à-la-Croix, Quebec to buy some beer at a store on the Listuguj Mi'gmaq First Nation priced cheaper than what he could obtain in his home province.
 He was caught in a sting operation and handed a ticket of almost $300 for possessing liquor not purchased from the New Brunswick Liquor Corporation, in violation of that province's Liquor Control Act.

 In 2015, Comeau contested the ticket in a trial in Campbellton, New Brunswick.
 His defence, supported by the Canadian Constitution Foundation, included a constitutional challenge based on s.
 121.